SCCapstone/FitbitTeam/README.md

 Email : admin@email.com\
 Password : 123456

+## Fitbit Account

+To test the functionality of FitBit data, you can login to a FitBit account here: https://accounts.fitbit.com/login
+email: capstonefitbitteam@gmail.com
+password: capstone490
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.